dinorahfariasc/mentalhealthdesign/README.md

 # mental_health

-design of a homepege from a mental health app, based on this video https://youtu.be/eegl7of4g-o
+design of a homepage from a mental health app, based on this video https://youtu.be/eegl7of4g-o